 $ virtualenv -p /usr/bin/python2.7 virtualenv_name

-After the virtual space has been established, it must be made operational.
+Once you establish the virtual space, made it operational.
 Every time you want to work on the project, you need to make sure the appropriate virtual environment is running.
 To achieve this, enter the following command:

 $ source virtualenv_name/bin/activate

-The terminal’s left side will display your virtual environment’s name after it has been activated.
+After activating it, the terminal’s left side will display your virtual environment’s name.
 In other words, this means that the virtual machine is online and ready for use.
 The below image shows an operational venv named virtual environment.
 This virtual setting is now ready for you to install the necessary project dependencies.
 To give you an example, if you are using Django 1.9 for a project, you may install it just like any other package.

 (virtualenv_name)$ pip install Django==1.9

 The virtualenv name folder will house the Django 1.9 package, which will be completely cut off from the rest of the computer.
-When you’re finished using the virtual environment, you can turn it off using the following command.
+When you finish using the virtual environment, you can turn it off using the following command.

-You have learnt how to use venv, which is a tool that is integrated into the Python standard library and can be used to create and activate virtual environments. venv is one of the extensively used tools that can be used to construct and manage virtual environments in Python.
+You have learnt how to use venv, a tool included in the Python standard library so you can create and activate virtual environments. venv is one of the tools to construct and manage virtual environments in Python.
 It is possible to install versions of libraries that are unique to a project inside of the dedicated virtual environment that a project has.
-After that, these needs can be documented in a file called requirements.txt, which makes it simple for future developers to recreate the conditions of the project.
+After that, and thanks to a file called “requirements.txt”, developers will be able to recreate the conditions of the project.
 When you begin the next Python project you’re working on, make sure to take use of virtual environments so you can more effectively handle dependencies.